bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-The client sends the user to the URL to interact with the AS.
-The client MUST NOT alter the URL in any way.
-The means for the client to send the user to this URL is out of scope of this specification, but common methods include an HTTP redirect, launching the system browser, displaying a scannable code, or printing out the URL in an interactive console.
+The RC sends the RQ to the URL to interact with the AS.
+The RC MUST NOT alter the URL in any way.
+The means for the RC to send the RQ to this URL is out of scope of this specification, but common methods include an HTTP redirect, launching the system browser, displaying a scannable code, or printing out the URL in an interactive console.

 ### Launch of an application URL {#response-interact-app}

-If the client indicates that it can [launch an application URL](#request-interact-app) and the AS supports this capability for the client's request, the AS responds with the "app" field, which is a string containing the URL to direct the user to.
+If the RC indicates that it can [launch an application URL](#request-interact-app) and the AS supports this capability for the RC's request, the AS responds with the "app" field, which is a string containing the URL to direct the RQ to.
 This URL MUST be unique for the request and MUST NOT contain any security-sensitive information.

 ~~~